-3.4.2 Connecting transceivers with a splitter (PD2203)
+3.4.2 Connecting transceivers with a splitter (PD2203 or FSII-SPL)

 Note: You can only use the FS II splitter with FS II transceivers that connect to an E-Que card.
 You cannot use the splitter with the FreeSpeak II IP Transceiver.